Wednesday, September 30, 2009

 Combine all ingredients - except the to-taste ingredients - in a soup pot and heat to a slow boil, or until the onion softens and it is heated well throughout.
 Add spices to taste.

-Serve with the chips, cheese, and sour cream on the table.
-That way each person can add as much as they want to their bowl - the more you add, particularly of the sour cream, the more it cuts the "spice factor."
+Serve with the chips, cheese, and sour cream on the table so each person can add as much as they want to their bowl - the more you add, particularly of the sour cream, the more it cuts the "spice factor."
 In our family, we load it up with cheese!
 Then one of us crushes their chips into their bowl, another one uses their chips as a spoon, and one of us puts a spoonful of soup in their mouth and then takes a big bite of chip.
 I'll leave it to you to figure out how to eat it.
 But you'll need napkins no matter your method.

 And Voila!